 Traditional white tie for men consists of:

-• Black trousers to match the tail coat, with two lines of braid down each outside leg.
+- Black trousers with a natural taper and two lines of braid down each outside leg.

-• White marcella shirt, worn with a detachable wing collar, cufflinks and studs.
+- White marcella shirt, worn with a starched detachable wing collarand double cuffs.

-• Black patent lace-up shoes and black silk socks.
+- Highly polished or black patent lace-up shoes with black laces (traditionally ribbon) and black silk socks.

 - In winter, a black overcoat and white silk scarf can be worn.